akk0ga/asciimage/README.md

-# asciimage
+# Asciimage
-convert any image to ascii art
+This program can convert any image to ASCII art

+# Dependencies
+- PIL

+- random -> randint